c-blake/hldiff/README.md

 Installation
 ============
-What you need is to first compile it (`git clone cligen`, `git clone this`, then `nim c --path:to/cligen -d:danger hldiff` or `nimble install --passNim:-d:danger hldiff`).
+What you need is to first compile it (`git clone cligen`, `git clone this`, then `nim c --path:to/cligen --gc:arc -d:useMalloc -d:danger hldiff` or `nimble install --passNim:-d:danger --gc:arc -d:useMalloc hldiff`).

 Then to `$HOME/.config/hg/hgrc` add
 ```